 Without acronyms, how would our lazy typing fingers get anything done?
 Family group texts would be harder if we didn’t have the all-purpose LOL at our disposal for Dad’s awkward jokes.
 And whoever came up with GOAT deserves a Pulitzer.
 Nobody at PYT, the vegetable-heavy restaurant in DTLA’s Historic Core, will tell you what those three letters stand for.
 So just like when you were trying to figure out what GOAT stood for, you’ll try Googling and guessing (Pass Your Time?
 Potatoes Yams Turnips?
 Given how much they play the song, it’s probably Pretty Young Thing).
 Which might distract you from the more important point here - that PYT is a great neighborhood restaurant in an area that has basically none of them.

-Some backstory: until recently, PYT’s space was half of Ledlow (there’s still a doorway to the smaller version of that restaurant inside this space).
+Some backstory: until a little while ago, PYT’s space was also Ledlow, but they’ve recently taken over the whole place.
 Now, at PYT, with its tiled floors, big bar, and bunch of little tables all pretty close together, there’s a definite bistro feel going on.
 But don’t go expecting a plate of steak-frites or a hamburger - you’re here for a whole lot of vegetables.

 You are 100% guaranteed to get your daily recommended servings in one meal here.
 Even with just a cocktail, you’ll be on your way - alcohol combined with carrots and kombucha is surely good for you.
 The food menu is pretty long and changes daily depending on what’s in season, but there are never more than two non-vegetarian dishes (generally a meat and a fish).
 Otherwise, there are a bunch of salads (obviously), but also plates with unusual vegetable combinations (sunchoke and green beans), cheesy bread things, and a couple of pastas that sound weird but taste great.
 If you do feel the need to get some protein, the giant boneless pork rib is a pretty great way to do it.
 Overall, PYT’s menu is a really interesting mix of stuff that you won’t see elsewhere around town.